boyiguo1/boyiguo1.github.io/_posts/2021-08-12-OptimizeConferenceExperience.md

 -   Be flexible and HAVE FUN!

+    A conference could be a good oppurnity to have fun.
+If you have to take a trip to another city, why don't use the oppurnity to explore the city a little bit.
+Here I just want to suggest that, you don't have to have a full schedule during the days of the conference.
+Be flexible, and leave some time to yourself to meet with friends and explore the city.

 # Be a better presenter

 -   Whats your problem?

+    As a junior researcher, the best opputnity to present research projects is probably by a 15-min talk oral presentation.
+Sometime, you could end up with a 3-min speed talk or a poster.
+In this case, it is definitely not possible to give a thorough introduction to your project.
+I see many junior researchers tend to use the couple minutes to go throught the technicality of the projects, while ignoring why your projects are impact.
+Compared to more senior researchers, who tend to spend more time to introduce the problem.
+I prefer to spending more time on introducing the significance of the probem instead how the problems are solved and how simulartions shows the result is good.
+My reasoning is as follows: 1) if you are not familiar with the sub-area, no body can understand the techinicalilties in short times.
+Use a movie metaphor, nobody try to put the whole story plot in a trailer, you need to go see the movie to understand the full story.
+2) No body is interested in the simulation results, since we know that you are going to show that your the proposed method works better than previous methods.
+I remembered that Dr. Michael Wu from Fred Hutchinson talked about people are interested in the story.
+For people who cares about the project, if they are intrigued about the story, they will hunt it down.
+For people who are expert, they can image how the solution would look if you give a big picture description about the technicality.

 -   Practice

 -   Set time-stamp timer

+    This is inspired by Dr. Aaron Scheffler from UCSF.
+I was attending his talk and heard this weired reminder sound on the background, which i realized that it is a pacer for his presentation, where he knows if he is at the right pace to finish the talk.
+To implement this you can use a interval timer, or a stop watch for.
+However, I think a sensitional queue is better than checking the stop watch, as you are super nervous when giving the talk and you might forget to check the timer.

 -   Know your answers

 These are my personal experience that I think you could do to optimize your national conference experience.
 However, consider how heterogeneous the word "junior graduate" could mean, you could skip some of these advices.